Cities / Tokyo / Laurus International School of Science

 Parent voice is mixed.
 Many families praise the science facilities, the project-based teaching, and the warmth of individual teachers, with children visibly engaged.
 Others raise concerns about leadership style and a sense that growth has outpaced systems, particularly higher up the school.
 CIS accreditation provides external scrutiny.
 Families drawn to the STEM pitch tend to recommend visiting the Shiba secondary campus rather than the early-years sites alone.

-• Glassdoor pool of 22+ Tokyo reviews averages well below the education-sector benchmark.
+- A pool of 22+ reviews from teachers in Tokyo averages well below the education-sector benchmark.
 Recurring complaints: opaque pay with role-by-role disparities, last-minute annual contract renewals, alleged labour-law breaches on hours and breaks.

 Accreditations